You can now efile a 2013 Tax Extension on efile.com until Tax Day (April 15, 2014).

 I cannot pay my taxes in full-should I file or efile a tax extension?

-Even if you do not have the money to pay the taxes you owe you should efile a tax extension or tax return.
+Even if you do not have the money to pay the taxes you owe, you should efile a tax extension or tax return on time.
 The potential IRS fees and penalties for not efiling anything are going to be larger than on the taxes owed.
-So, pay as much or as little as you can but do efile an extension or tax return.
+Therefore, pay as much or as little as you can, but efile an extension or tax return by Tax Day.
 The IRS will most likely add penalties and/or interest to the late payments.

 Learn about tax payment options